 Risks of Subletting or Subleasing Without Approval

-Subletting or subleasing without your landlord’s approval can violate your lease, trigger fines, or even lead to eviction.
-And since your name stays on the original lease, damage caused by the new occupant still falls on you.
+Subletting vs subleasing without your landlord’s approval can violate your lease, trigger fines, or even lead to eviction.

 Final Thoughts